cocos/cocos-docs/en/scripting/modules/spec.md

 ### Bare Specifiers

-So far, for bare specifiers, Cocos Creator will apply the Node.js module parsing algorithm.
+For bare specifiers, Cocos Creator will apply the Node.js module parsing algorithm.

 > This includes parsing of npm modules.